exstrxct/UltimateBuild/README.md

 ## UB is not a source to learn from!
 Ultimate Build is a heavy mess.
 Coding may date back to 2018 and scripts may use older methods.
-It's not adviced to use this as a way to learn coding.
+It's not advised to use this as a way to learn coding.

 --